Thomas-Gambin/Cinedelice-back/README.md

 - Node.js (recommended version: >=18.x)
 - PNPM (version 10.7.1 or higher)
 - Docker and Docker Compose (for development and production environments)
-- MariaDB (if running locally without Docker)
+- MariaDB (for BDD)
-- Cloudinary account (if you want to add picture at your recipe)
+- Cloudinary account (if you want to add picture for your recipe)
-- Mailersend account (if you want to create account for testing the register/login method)
+- Mailersend account (if you want to create account to try the register method)

 ---